 A traditional term loan is an arrangement you make with a lender to borrow a specified amount of money for a specific purpose for a set period of time.
 Your lender will set terms, and you will agree to repay the loan with fixed, equal payments and a preset rate of interest.

-Term loans generally have favorable terms and long repayment schedules (up to 10 years), making them an attractive option for owners looking to cover part of their acquisition costs, but they are notoriously difficult to qualify for.
+Term loans generally have favorable terms and long repayment schedules (up to 10 years).
+This makes them an attractive option for owners looking to cover part of their acquisition costs.
+The trouble is that they’re notoriously difficult to qualify for.

 What qualifications will I need to meet?

 To qualify for a term loan, you’ll need:

 - A strong personal credit score (generally 700 or higher)

 - A source of funding to cover a down payment, which may be up to 30% of your capital requirements